Obama says will name Caroline Kennedy as ambassador to Japan

 WASHINGTON (Reuters) - President Barack Obama said on Wednesday he would name Caroline Kennedy, daughter of the late President John F. Kennedy, as ambassador to Japan, lending the prestige of a storied political dynasty to the relationship with an important Asian ally.

-Kennedy, who trained as a lawyer, is president of the John F. Kennedy Library Foundation and chairs an advisory committee at the Institute of Politics at Harvard University.
-Active in Democratic politics, the 55-year-old was an early and prominent supporter of Obama’s in his initial quest for the presidency in 2008.
+Kennedy, who has a law degree, is president of the John F. Kennedy Library Foundation and chairs an advisory committee at the Institute of Politics at Harvard University.
+Active in Democratic politics, the 55-year-old was an early and prominent supporter of Obama in his initial quest for the presidency in 2008.

 Her appointment is subject to Senate confirmation.